jupyterlab-contrib/jupyterlab-tour/README.md

 > For developers, the API has changed between v3 (for JupyterLab 3) and v2 (for
 > JupyterLab 2).

-## How to add a tour with Advanced Settings
+## How to add a Tour with Advanced Settings

 As a user of JupyterLab, after you've installed `jupyterlab-tour`, you can create your own _Tours_ as data.